mozilla/data-docs/src/concepts/segments.md

 This is a set of three segments.
 On a given day, every client falls into exactly one of these segments.
 Each client's segment is stored in `telemetry.clients_last_seen.segment_regular_users_v1`.
-(FIXME: or it will be if the [PR](https://github.com/mozilla/bigquery-etl/pull/825) is accepted in a form similar to its current state)

-*Regular users v1* is defined as clients who have at least two days where they browsed >=5 URIs, in *all* of the last four weeks.
+*Regular users v1* is defined as clients who browsed >=5 URIs on at least _one_ of the previous 6 days, and browsed >=5 URIs on _at least two_ days in each of the three weeks before that.
 Observationally, on any given day this segment seems to contain a large fraction of our users and has exceptionally high retention.

 *New/irregular users v1* is defined as
-clients who browsed >=5 URIS on at least two days in *none* of the last four weeks.
+clients who did not browse >=5 URIs on any of the previous 6 days, and browsed >=5 URIs on _less than two_ days in each of the three weeks before that.
 This is a smaller segment of our users and has low retention (though "activation" is likely a more relevant word than "retention" for many of these clients).

-*Semi-regular users v1* is the other users: the segment is defined as clients who browsed >=5 URIs on at least two days in *some but not all* of the last four weeks.
+*Semi-regular users v1* contains the other clients.
 This seems to be a smaller segment of our users, and has relatively high retention.

-In each of these definitions,
-"the last four weeks" refer to 7 day periods that end on the day of week before the first day for which we want to study the user.
-They do not necessarily run Monday through Sunday.

 ## Obsolete segments